 Richard Horne is in the green part of the car, but I think all that means is the story is going through him, or he’s where he’s supposed to be, which is right in the middle of all the destruction his rage can’t help but embody.

-Back to Wrapped In Podcast, Jeff Fallis brought up something in their coverage of Part Eleven that was unrelated to Richard’s car, but was exactly related to alchemy.
-A portion of Alchemical process before becoming a gold alchemical soul is Nigredo, or blackness, which is heavily associated with and ruled over by, surprise surprise, Saturn.
+Back to Wrapped In Podcast, Jeff Fallis brought up something in their coverage of Part 11 that was unrelated to Richard’s car, but was exactly related to alchemy.
+A portion of alchemical process before becoming a gold alchemical soul is Nigredo, or blackness, which is heavily associated with and ruled over by, surprise surprise, Saturn.

 Nigredo has also signified the difficulties man needs to overcome on his journey through the underworld, which could signify what Richard is doing himself.